-After having successfully enrolled, you will receive your Semesterunterlagen a few weeks later.
-These include your student identity card, which contains your personal data and your subjects of study.
-This student identity card is your student ticket that allows you to use all means of local transport.
-This ticket is valid within Northrhine-Westphalia (NRW-Ticket) as well as in the VRS area, where you have even different, if not even better conditions.

-You can use the student ticket for:

-- All busses
+All busses

-- All trams (U-Bahn and S-Bahn)
+• All trams (U-Bahn and S-Bahn)

-- All trains of the Schienenpersonennahverkehrs (SPNV) within its areas
+• All trains of the Schienenpersonennahverkehrs (SPNV) within its areas

-- All regional trains and regional express trains
+All regional trains and regional express trains

-- Mittelrheinbahn (MRB)
+Mittelrheinbahn (MRB)

 You cannot use the student ticket for:

-- IC trains
+IC trains

+61

-- ICE trains
+ICE trains

-Your semester ticket/student identity card is valid for one semester (the whole six months).
+Your semester ticket/student identity card is valid for one term (the whole six months).
 During the summer term it is valid from April 1 to September 30, during the winter term from October 1 to March 31.
-Its validity also includes public holidays in Germany and the semester break and can also be used for night-time travel.
+Its validity also includes public holidays in Germany and the term break and can also be used for night-time travel.

 Your student ticket is non-transferable and can only be used by its proper owner.
 Upon ticket inspection you will have to show your student ticket and an official photo ID (e.g. your passport or your identification card - usually your international student identity card is sufficient).
 If you are unable to provide your student ticket upon inspection, you have to give your personal data and are required to prove that you own the ticket within the next 14 days.
-However, you still have to pay an administrative fee (roughly 7,-€).
+However, you still have to pay an administrative fee (roughly 7,- €).

-Loss:
+Bicycles:

-If you lose your student identity card the university office will print you a new identity card free of charge.
-Just contact the Studierendensekretariat.
-Bicycles: A bicycle can be taken along from 7pm on weekdays and all day on weekends without paying additional fares.
+A bicycle can be taken along from 7pm on weekdays and all day on weekends without paying additional fares.
 Please mind that there must be enough space for the bicycle: buggies and wheelchair users have priority.
 There is no guarantee that you can take your bicycle with you - this depends on the driver and the capacity of the means of transportation.
-Additional Passenger(s):

-You are allowed to take one additional adult and three children (up to the age of 14 years) starting at 7pm with you.
-On weekends and public holidays you can do so the whole day.
-Children under the age of six can be taken with you at any time free of charge.

 Supplementary Tickets:

 If you need to get to the airport you may go either by train, by tram or by bus.
 The airport bus SB60, which departs at Bonn Central Station (Coach Station) charges a supplement.
 Nonetheless, you need your student ticket - otherwise you have to pay the complete fare.

 5. 3 Regional Public Transport Area

 Das VRS-Gebiet in Nordrhein-Westfalen